 - 1. See General Rules. - 2.
 See General Livestock Rules. - 3.
 Rules (including tack and official dress code) and Patterns will follow the Kansas 4-H Horse Show Rule Book.
 Purchase a copy at the Extension Office or find link online. - 4.
-Entry forms and registration for stalls are due online via FairEntry by midnight, Wednesday, July 10, 2024. - 5.
-Showtime is 9:00 a.m. on Monday, July 29, 2024 at the Jayhawker Rodeo Arena.
+Entry forms and registration for stalls are due online via FairEntry by midnight, Wednesday, July 2, 2025. - 5.
+Showtime is 9:00 a.m. on Monday, July 28, 2025 at the Jayhawker Rodeo Arena.
 Show check-in begins at 8:00 a.m. - 6.
 The superintendent(s) in the Horse Department will oversee all final decisions made. - 7.
+NEW in 2025 All exhibits in the 4-H and Open Class Horse Show must present proof of negative Coggins test within the last 12 months at check-in.

-All horses must have Horse I.D.
+- 8. All horses must have Horse I.D.
 Certificates submitted to the Extension Office by June 1st.
-The original horse ID certificate must be checked with the horse present, at the time of check-in on show day and at the time of stalling. - 8.
-No stallions permitted. - 9.
-Horses must be in place by 1:00 p.m. on Saturday, July 27th, 2024. - 10.
-4-H Horse entries may be released from 10:00 p.m. on Wednesday, July 31st through 8:00 a.m. on Thursday, August 1st, 2024. - 11.
+The original horse ID certificate must be checked with the horse present, at the time of check-in on show day and at the time of stalling. - 9.
+No stallions permitted. - 10.
+Horses must be in place by 1:00 p.m. on Saturday, July 26th, 2025. - 11.
+4-H Horse entries may be released from 10:00 p.m. on Wednesday, July 30th through 8:00 a.m. on Thursday, July 31st, 2025. - 12.
 When stall and surrounding area has been cleaned, it must be checked by Superintendents or County Agent.
-Up to \$100 of premiums may be withheld if left unclean. - 12.
+Up to \$100 of premiums may be withheld if left unclean. - 13.
 All participants in the 4-H Horse Show must exhibit their horse during the Graham County Fair from Saturday through check-out time on Wednesday.
-If you do not exhibit your horse, you will forfeit your entire horse premium money. - 13.
-Show order will be determined by Superintendent. - 14.
-There will be no trail class for 2024.
+If you do not exhibit your horse, you will forfeit your entire horse premium money. - 14.
+Show order will be determined by Superintendent. - 15.
 Trail Class will be held in the fenced-in area by livestock barn beginning at 10:00 a.m. and will be offered for up to 1.5-hours.
-Please make your way over to complete this class as your schedule allows. - 15.
+Please make your way over to complete this class as your schedule allows. - 16.
 Classes will be divided into Junior, Intermediate, and Senior age groups.